NicolasRoehm/ngx-retroarch/README.md

 - Save & download saved screenshot
 - Auto detect core
 - Add cores + check if there is the same "queueAudio" function in all unminified cores
-- Pause game / Speed / Slow
+- Speed / Slow
+- Show FPS
+- About project
 - Update usage chapter (readme)
-- Fix retroarch quality
+- Disable retroarch on dev mode

 ## Usage